aisling-mol/Mapping-Cognitive-Control-EEG-Signals-Modulating-Real-Time-Musical-Parameters/README.md

-# Mapping-Cognitive-Control-EEG-Signals-Modulating-Real-Time-Musical-Parameters
+# A) Prototype Colab EEG research script

-MSc Music Technology Thesis.
-Python scripts for real-time EEG-to-MIDI control using NeuroBell’s Luna amplifier.
-EEG bands (theta/alpha/beta) are extracted via FFT and mapped to MIDI CC to modulate VST parameters in Reaper.
-Includes prototype script for simulated data via EDF, final device data stream compatible script, and post processing script.
+Includes prototype script for EEG research using simulated data via an EDF file